kevinfaveri/vue-twemoji-picker/docs/docs/twemoji-picker-api/index.md

 Define the picker will close itself when clicking outside its boundaries.

 ### pickerPaddingOffset
-- Version: 5.6.1 onwards
+- Version: 5.6.5 onwards
-- Type: ``boolean``
+- Type: ``Number``
-- Default: ``false``
+- Default: ``5``

-Defines if the picker should have an extra padding top/bottom.
+Defines if the picker should have an extra padding (in pixels) between the popup and the reference element.
 Useful when the picker is combined with a textarea.

 ### triggerType
 - Type: ``string``